kr667,40 kr551,57 ekskl. mva

 Generell informasjon

-Robinow-like syndrome, also known as screw tail, is an inherited disorder that affects skeletal development.
+Robinow-like Syndrome (DLV2), also known as screw tail, is a hereditary trait that affects skeletal development.
 It is caused by a mutation in the DVL2 gene, leading to a non-functional protein and disruption of normal spine formation.
 This mutation is found in Boston Terriers, Bulldogs, and French Bulldogs, where it contributes to the characteristic shortened, kinked “screw” tail and the typical bulldog-type body shape.

 Kliniske egenskaper

-Dogs with this disorder usually present from birth with a shortened, twisted tail caused by fused or malformed vertebrae.
-In some cases, additional vertebral abnormalities may occur.
-In affected breeds, the condition is also associated with distinctive features such as a broad head, widely spaced eyes, short muzzle, small stature, and spinal malformations.
-The severity of clinical signs can vary between individuals, but onset is typically evident in puppies at an early age.
+Affected dogs usually present from birth with a shortened, twisted tail caused by fused or malformed vertebrae.
+In some cases, additional vertebral abnormalities may occur, which can lead to spinal deformities, back pain, or, in severe cases, neurological problems such as weakness or incoordination.
+The degree of tail twisting can also lead to dermatitis around the (base of the) tail.
+The mutation is also associated with distinctive breed features including a broad head, widely spaced eyes, short muzzle, and small stature.
+The extent of changes varies between individuals but is typically evident in puppies at an early age.
+In some dogs, the associated body structure may also contribute to breathing difficulties (brachycephalic airway syndrome) and orthopedic stress on the spine and joints.

 Tilleggsinformasjon